syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/foreign-key-column.md

 Default aggregations are not supported in a foreign key column.
 You can achieve aggregation for the foreign key column by using the custom aggregates.
 The following example demonstrates the way to achieve aggregation in foreign key column.

-In the following example, The **Employee Name** is a foreign key column and the aggregation for the foreign column was calculated in customAggregateFn.
+In the following example, The **Employee Name** is a foreign key column and the aggregation for the foreign column was calculated in customAggregatefn.

 {% if page.publishingplatform == "aspnet-core" %}